Originate/exocom/README.md

 ## Functionality

-ExoComm [broadcasts](features/broadcasting-messages.feature) messages to other services.
+ExoCom [broadcasts](features/broadcasting-messages.feature) messages to other services.
 Services have to [register](features/registering-services.feature) with it first to tell it which messages they want to send and receive.